lucianoiam/dawscript/README.md

 Requirements
 ------------
-- Python 3
+- Python 3 DLL for REAPER users
-- REAPER users need to set it up manually
+- Python 3 executable for Bitwig users
-- Live 11+ already comes with an embedded interpreter
+- Live 11+ already comes with an embedded Python 3 interpreter

 Quick Start
 -----------
 Copy or symlink one of the controller.py files in the `examples` directory to the project's root directory (where README.md resides).
-The script entry point is defined in \__init__.py .
+The script entry point is defined in dawscript.py .
 How to install the script depends on the DAW, detailed instructions coming soon.

 Examples